 The following Guide is optimized for Laravel 7, but it works for Laravel 6.x and Laravel 5.x, too.
 Differences should only be present in the paths.

-A great way to start a simple web project with PHP which needs a login and / or register form with permissions is by using the widespread Laravel Framework with the Laratrust Package.
-This yields to a quickly set up working system with basic functionalities.
+A great way to start a simple web project with PHP which needs a login and / or registration form with permissions is by using the widespread Laravel Framework with the Laratrust Package.
+This yields to a quick set up working system with basic functionalities.

 Check out the short version of my StackOverflow answer.

 Customize Login Validation

 If the project grows, there might be a time where you want to customize the authentication mechanism by defining your own login validation: Perhaps you want to create a new

 status field for users to forbid the login for specific values or you want to add a lifetime (

 date field) for accounts that will lead to a failed login when the date-value is in the past.
 Anyway, you have to extend the existing login validation process.

 validateCredentials method in the